 Previous generation Pit Boss control panel (none PID).
 Notice the wide jumps (25-50 degree) between the temperature settings: Image – Amazon

-While you can control either the Pit Boss Lockhart or KC Combo with your phone via the SmokeIT app, its only possible with Bluetooth connection, not WiFi.
+Previously you could only control either the Pit Boss Lockhart or KC Combo with your phone via the SmokeIT app with a Bluetooth connection, not WiFi.
 Bluetooth limits your ability to monitor and control the pellet grill to within your own yard/garden/house.
 With WiFi, you can potentially control a pellet grill while your down the shops etc if you are doing a long low and slow cook.
-Hence, the SmokeIT as its limited to Bluetooth is not comparable to Traeger WiFire or Camp Chef Connect.

 Update: Pit Boss have revised their control panels to now include WiFi as well as Bluetooth connectivity.
 This is also the case with the new Louisiana Grills branded products which are a sibling brand to Pit Boss.